Friday, November 11, 2011

 Rag Wreath (and front door version 2.1)

-You may remember from this post that we had done some serious exterior painting and fixing up.
+We had done some serious exterior painting and fixing up.
 I was unsure of how I felt about the front door color and thought I might change it.
 Well, I did for 2 reasons.

 #1 I didn't really like the color.
 It was too pale in comparison to the shutters and garage door.

 #2 After we installed the new door weatherstripping, it peeled the paint off.
 All of it.
-Peeling like large pieces of sunburnt skin or like a ripe banana.
+Peeling like large pieces of sunburned skin or like a ripe banana.
 I had a wad of peeled off paint the size of a softball.
 I was seriously annoyed!

 So the plan to repaint the door a different color seemed to be set into motion.
 I went back to the store and they actually let me return the original paint and mixed up a new quart free of charge.
 Who says big box stores don't offer good customer service??
 (Well, usually they don't but in this case I was a little surprised they did that and very pleased.)